Wilson–Gorman Tariff Act

 The bill introduced by Wilson and passed by the House significantly lowered tariff rates, in accordance with Democratic platform promises, and dropped the tariff to zero on iron ore, coal, lumber and wool, which angered American producers.
 With Senator Gorman operating behind the scenes, protectionists in the Senate added more than 600 amendments that nullified most of the reforms and raised rates again.
 The "Sugar Trust" in particular made changes that favored itself at the expense of the foreign competitors.

 President Grover Cleveland, who had campaigned on lowering the tariff and supported Wilson's version of the bill, was devastated that his program had been ruined.
 He denounced the revised measure as a disgraceful product of "party perfidy and party dishonor," but still allowed it to become law without his signature, believing that it was better than nothing and was at the least an improvement over the McKinley tariff.

-The Wilson-Gorman Tariff attracted much opposition in West Texas, where sheepraisers opposed the measure.
-A Republican, George H. Noonan, was elected to Congress from the district stretching from San Angelo to San Antonio but only for a single term.
-Among Noonan's backers was a former slave, George B. Jackson, a businessman in San Angelo often called "the wealthiest black man in Texas" in the late 19th century.
+Single Tax Amendment

+Democratic Representative James G. Maguire of California, a Georgist, proposed an amendment to the bill that would have established a national single tax.
+Intended as a substitute for the income tax, it would have levied a direct tax of $31,311,125 on land values nationwide.
+Only six Representatives voted in favor: Michael D. Harter and Tom L. Johnson of Ohio, Charles Tracey and J. De Witt Warner of New York, Jerry Simpson of Kansas, and Maguire.

 Income Tax Amendment

-The New York Times reported that many Democrats in the East "prefer to take the income tax, odious as it is, and unpopular as it is bound to be with their constituents" to defeating the Wilson tariff bill.
+The New York Times reported that many Democrats in the East "prefer to take the income tax, odious as it is, and unpopular as it is bound to be with their constituents" to defeating the tariff bill altogether.
 Democratic Representative Johnson of Ohio supported the income tax as the lesser of two evils:

 "he was for an income tax as against a tariff tax; but he believed, that it was un-Democratic, inquisitorial, and wrong in principle."